DanisAlukaev/XCBs/README.md

     ```
     make preprocess_mimic
     ```
 7. You are ready to run your first experiment!
+Checkpoints and explanations will appear in hydra `outputs/` directory.
     ```
     python main.py dataset.batch_size=64 seed=42 +experiment={XXX}
     ```

 ## 🤔 FAQ